Ali Hassan Mwinyi: Multi-party politics

 In 1991, the first stages of the transition towards multipartyism began when Mwinyi appointed Chief Justice Francis Nyalali to lead a commission to gauge the amount of popular support for the current single-party system.
 This commission submitted their report to the President in 1992, recommending that the government transition into a multi-party system.
-They made this recommendation for 21 percent of the 36,299 Tanzanians who favored this change.
-Of the 75 percent who supported the current system, 55 percent were in favor of some sort of reform.
+They had found that 21 percent of the 36,299 Tanzanians favored a change to a multi-party system.
+However, of the 77 percent who supported the current system, 55 percent were in favor of some sort of reform.
 Justice Nyalali pointed to 20 specific laws that were in need of revision in order to comply with the requirements of a multi-party system.
 Mwinyi supported their recommendation and the CCM Extraordinary National Party Conference ratified changes through constitutional amendments in February 1992.
 Not all 20 of these laws were revised, including the controversial Preventative Detention Act that was leftover from colonial times.